 Nichole Warwick is an award-winning educator and accomplished expressive arts facilitator with expertise in youth leadership and development.
-She is the Stewardship Manager for The Center for Social and Environmental Stewardship and a Person-Centered Expressive Arts Facilitator and Educator for The REACH School.
+She currently works as the Environmental Health Coordinator for the Jonas Family Fund & Daily Acts, Family Fair Coordinator for the Bioneers Collective Heritage Institute, and Person-Centered Expressive Arts Educator for the REACH School.

 A deep desire for social and environmental justice influences her professional and volunteer work with youth in Sonoma County.
 She was recognized by the California State Legislature, Sonoma County Conservation Council, and Sierra Club Sonoma as the 2012 Outstanding Environmental Education Program/Educator Award for special innovation and insight in teaching students about the environment.
 Her environmental education work in the Sebastopol Unified School District also received Special Congressional Recognition and she was a nominee for the American Red Cross Real Hero in the Environment.

 Nichole holds a Master’s Degree in Psychology and a Certificate in Person-Centered Expressive Arts for Healing and Social Change.
 She was trained by Al Gore as a Climate Reality Leader and completed the Garden Teacher Program at Occidental Arts and Ecology Center.
 She has a Bachelor’s Degree in United States History.